 Without a health monitoring device, you need to rely on preventive maintenance and go to the doctors for a checkup every year or so.
 Similar to machine components, humans have different lifespans based on different factors, so triggers have to be customized as well.

 In our personal lives, predictive maintenance is all around us to help us maintain our own lives.
-When the battery is low on your hand-held vacuum, it alerts you so you can recharge before using.
+When the battery is low on your hand-held vacuum, it alerts you so you can recharge it before using it.
 When you're about to forget to pay a bill, automated alerts notify you before you are charged a late fee.
 With the introduction of the cloud, more data is available than ever.

-Which Method is More Efficient? |
+Which Method is the Most Cost-Effective? |

 Verdict: Predictive Maintenance |